Independent Commissioning Assurance

 • Open items, NCRs and punch lists

 Not a commissioning team.
-Not a design firm.
+Not hired by contractors.

 Criticon sits outside the project delivery chain.
 We have no contractual relationship with the EPC, no design liability to protect, and no operator relationship that creates pressure to approve.
+Independent from project delivery and operational pressures.
 That independence is the product.

 Who This Is For